WordPress/gutenberg/docs/reference-guides/filters/block-filters.md

 ## Filters

-The following filters are available to extend the settings for existing block.
+The following filters are available to extend the settings for existing blocks.

 ### `blocks.registerBlockType`